-The path here isn’t super aparent, and it takes Andy and I a moment to realize we need to cycle onto the small lawn lined with stones.
+The path here isn’t super apparent, and it takes Andy and me a moment to realize we need to cycle onto the small lawn lined with stones.

-While we’d thought cycling past gated homes was odd, things became even more intimiate on this section.
+While we’d thought cycling past gated homes was odd, things became even more intimate on this section.

-“One day,” Andy and I say aloud, picturing our small yardless, chairless NYC apartment.#NewYork is SO much more than just a concrete jungle.
-I mean, just check out this #bike trail Click To Tweet
+“One day,” Andy and I say aloud, picturing our small yardless, chairless NYC apartment.

 Riding Through Sleepy Hollow

-After passing a small pond and greenspace, we end up looping around Sleep Hollow School.
+After passing a small pond and greenspace, we end up looping around Sleepy Hollow School.